 This data shows that the use of IoT is increasing day by day.
 Especially if enterprises want to develop and compete in the international market, they need IoT platforms the most.

-However, finding and using an IoT platform is quite an easy task.
+However, finding and using an IoT monitoring platform is quite an easy task.
 However, finding the right IoT platform for the right project is very complicated.

 There are 100s of vendors in the market that claim to be the best.
 However, you will have to do a lot of research to choose the right IoT device management platform per your business requirements.